marc-shade/Ollama-Workbench/README.md

 - **Model Comparison by Response Quality**: Compare the responses of multiple models to a given prompt.
 - **Contextual Response Test by Model**: Test the contextual understanding of a model through a series of prompts.
 - **Vision Model Comparison**: Compare vision models by uploading an image.

-### Document
-- **Repository Analyzer**: Select "Repository Analyzer" from the Document section in the sidebar.
-Enter the path to your repository and choose the task type (documentation, debug, or README).
-Select a model and adjust the temperature and max tokens as needed.
-Click "Analyze Repository" to generate a PDF report and, if applicable, a README.md file.
-- **Web to Corpus**: Convert web content into a corpus for analysis or training.
-The generated files will be saved to the 'files' folder, accessible from both the 'Document' section and the 'Chat' section.
-- **Manage Files**: Upload, view, edit, and delete files.
-These files can be used as corpus in the Chat.

 <img src="https://2acrestudios.com/wp-content/uploads/2024/06/Screenshot-2024-06-26-at-1.12.39 PM-2.png" />
 <img src="https://2acrestudios.com/wp-content/uploads/2024/06/Screenshot-2024-06-26-at-1.12.54 PM-2.png" />